-White noise is in itself not particularly useful; but in combination with a versatile filter it can be used to produce "colours" which can be of indeterminate pitch, or related to any desired musical scale by placing peaks at particular frequencies and troughs at others, or by using bands of particular widths.
+White noise is in itself not particularly useful; but in combination with a versatile filter it can be used to produce "colours" which can be of indeterminate pitch, or related to any desired musical scale by placing peaks at particular frequencies and troughs at others, or by placing peaks at particular frequencies and troughs at others, or by using bands of particular widths.
 Electronic "wind" effects can also be manufactured in this way.
 The frequency analogy between light and sound can, incidentally, be extended so far as to assign colournames to particular bands.
 For example, white noise with bass tipup is "pink" noise.